Our use of cookies

 Your personal data

-Personal data” is any information about a living individual, which allows them to be identified from that data (for example a name, photographs, videos, email address, or address).
+Personal data” is any information about a living individual, which allows them to be identified.
+For example this could be a name, photographs, videos, an address, or an email address.

-The processing of personal data is governed by legislation relating to personal data, which applies in the United Kingdom including the General Data Protection Regulation (the “GDPR) and other legislation relating to personal data and rights such as the Human Rights Act.
+The processing of personal data is governed by legislation relating to personal data, which applies in the United Kingdom.
+This includes the General Data Protection Regulation (GDPR) and other legislation relating to personal data and rights such as the Human Rights Act.

 What personal information is being processed and what for?

-This will include names, dates of birth, addresses (including email), telephone number, trading details of complainants, consumers, businesses, victims and witnesses.
 We will process this information to fulfil our statutory duties/obligations and to ensure compliance with the law and legislation, for public safety interests and the prevention and detection of crime.
-At times this will include the sharing of information and intelligence with other enforcement agencies and local authorities.
+At times this will include sharing information and intelligence with other enforcement agencies and local authorities.

 We will record and share details and activities relating to those suspected of criminal offences under investigation.